 - Buy a block buffer to remove any ‘frilly’ bits still attached beneath the nails after shaping.
-This will ensure the nail is not bumpy during polishing.
+This will ensure the nail is not bumpy after polishing.

 2. Is removal destroying your client’s nails?

 Removal with acetone will save your clients from picking off their gel nail polish and taking layers of the nail bed with it.
 However, poor removal will destroy the strength of the nails, which will, in turn, affect your service and have your client’s asking “Why does my gel polish peel off?”.

 I did all the prep correctly, but still had issues with gel staying on the nails and found that this way worked best for me to eradicate chipping nails.